Best Snowball vs Avalanche Debt Payoff Calculator with Extra Payments

 - Then switch to avalanche for the rest of the journey

-Which is better, snowball or avalanche?+
+Which is better, snowball or avalanche?

-How much money does avalanche save?+
+How much money does avalanche save?

-Why does Dave Ramsey push snowball?+
+Why does Dave Ramsey push snowball?

-Can I switch methods mid-payoff?+
+Can I switch methods mid-payoff?

-Run the comparison →
+Open the guide →